-Before you start, find out what kind of soils and natural plant communities used to exist in your area.
-This will give you a better idea of the groupings of native plant species that should thrive in your garden.
-A number of good websites exist that will help you identify plants that are native to your area.
+Before you start, find out what kind of soils and natural plant communities once existed in your area.
+This will give you a better idea of the types of native plants that should thrive in your garden.
+There are a number of good websites to help you identify native plants in your area.

-Think too about the desired long-term look and feel of your backyard.
-Are you more drawn towards an open, sunny space that could be filled with a meadow or prairie garden, or is a shaded woodland garden more to your liking?
+Also, think about the desired long-term look and feel of your backyard.
+Are you drawn more toward an open, sunny space filled with a meadow or prairie garden?
+Or is a shaded woodland garden more to your liking?

-If you're planting trees, consider their mature size and whether they will still be suitable for the space in 20, 40 or even 60 years.
-Consider especially their position relative to overhead wires and nearby buildings.
-In addition to the plants, plan for other features such as a small pond with trickling water to attract birds and perhaps even a few frogs, or a small brush pile to provide cover for small birds such as winter wrens as they migrate through neighbourhoods in spring and fall.
+If you're planting trees, consider their size at maturity and whether they will still be suitable for the space in 20, 40 or even 60 years.
+Consider their position relative to overhead wires and nearby buildings.
+As well as the plants, plan for other features, such as a small pond with trickling water to attract birds and perhaps even a few frogs.
+Or consider a small brush pile to provide cover for small birds, such as winter wrens as they migrate through neighbourhoods in spring and fall.

-Consider what season you most enjoy spending time in your garden.
-For example, if you spend time away in July and August at a summer cottage, you may want to avoid planting species that flower while you are away, leaving you with little colour to enjoy on your return.
+In what season do you most enjoy spending time in your garden?
+If you spend time away in July and August at a summer cottage, you may want to avoid planting species that flower while you are away.
 On the other hand, if you entertain in your backyard all summer long, summer flowering plants may be a good choice.
-Although a naturalized garden may need less work than a more traditional garden, until it is well established you'll need to give it some maintenance, including careful watering in times of drought.
+A naturalized garden may need less work than a more traditional garden.
+However, until it is well established, you'll need to give it some maintenance, including careful watering during droughts.